 Cascade has been a leader in promoting consumer-driven health care since before the term gained currency.
-Our 1995 conference on Medical Savings Accounts was the first held by any think tank in the country and featured the creator of MSAs, Dr. John Goodman of the National Center for Policy Analysis.
+Our 1995 conference on Medical Savings Accounts (now known as Health Savings Accounts) was the first held by any think tank in the country and featured the creator of MSAs, Dr. John Goodman, then with the National Center for Policy Analysis.

 While Cascade applauds state experimentation in public policy, early on we published two reports critical of Oregon’s Medicaid experiment, The Oregon Health Plan, which was the nation’s first explicit attempt to ration health care for the poor.
 More recently (2010), we published a comprehensive analysis of the plan and its failures.